27261520/Web-Based-Point-of-Sales-and-Sales-Management-System-for-Coffee-Maker/README.md

 # Web-Based Point-of-Sales and Sales Management System for Coffee Maker

 # Project Description
-A web-based POS and sales management dashboard designed for a coffee shop.
+A web-based POS and sales management dashboard designed for a Coffee Maker.
 It includes a Point of Sale interface for processing orders, a dashboard for tracking daily sales and top-selling items, and modules for managing products, orders, and users.

 # Group Members - Team Keyboard Warriors
 * **Enolva, Gabriel B.** (Project Manager)